Pre-Bed Stretches for Better Sleep

 Stretching, done correctly, works on your whole body.
 It provides both physical and mental benefits that help encourage relaxation.
 This helps transition your body from an anxious, knotted-up mess, into a calmer state—a big plus anytime of the day—but especially helpful when you need to sleep.

 Research shows movement and exercise both prevent—and treat a number of physical and mental ailments; by boosting mood and focus.
 Stretch breaks are recommended by health experts to keep your mind—as well as your body, limber.
 Many psychologists also advocate “Brain breaks,” which are becoming increasingly popular for children (as well as their parents.)
-These pauses-in-the-routine, regularly incorporate a set of stretching exercises.
+These pauses-in-the-routine are an important relaxation ritual.
+Make sure to regularly incorporate a set of stretching exercises in your breaks.